OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 • PERM: EB-1 never requires PERM; EB-2 requires PERM except NIW; EB-3 requires PERM except certain Schedule A roles.

-• Visa Bulletin: dates vary monthly by country/category — always check the latest bulletin.
+• Visa Bulletin: dates vary monthly by country/category — always check the latest bulletin before timing I-485 or consular steps.

 Answers to FAQs